14 Perfect Books to Gift This Father’s Day

 By Meg Meeker

-It dissects the important role that a father plays in his daughter’s life, and guides fathers of all ages through everything from laying down ground rules that your daughter will follow to how to help your daughter make her own decisions when life throws curveballs.
+It dissects the important role a father plays in his daughter’s life and guides fathers of all ages through everything from laying down ground rules your daughter will follow to helping her make her own decisions when life throws curveballs.
 Included in the book are several true stories drawn from Meeker’s own practice and experiences.

 Football Done Right: Setting the Record Straight on the Coaches, Players, and History of the NFL